utkarshg6/helpful/Git.md

 ## Reset

 - It resets the changes to the selected commit.
-- By default last commit is used as {ref}, if none provided.
+- By default, the last commit is used as {ref} if none provided.
 - Both `HEAD` and branch reference moves to a different commit.

 ### Soft Reset

-It simply makes all commited changes as uncommited and sometimes results into two branches:
+It simply makes all committed changes as uncommitted and sometimes results into two branches:

-- Main Branch has working directory same as before reset but as uncommited changes.
+- Main Branch has a working directory same as before reset but as uncommitted changes.
 - The other unnamed branch contains all the commits that won't be the part anymore.

 ```zsh
 git reset {ref}
 ```

-For Example, to reset last commit use `git reset HEAD^`.
+For Example, to reset the last commit use `git reset HEAD^`.

 ### Hard Reset